 May Allah reward you for your efforts in da`wah.
 Just keep in mind that you will be rewarded not according to whether or not your friend accepts Islam, but according to your efforts, for it is only Allah Who opens hearts.

-Still, we must strive to live in accordance with God’s laws as best we can.
-It should remain our ultimate goal as a Muslim Ummah (nation) to establish justice and live by the Shari`ah.
-The lives of the Prophet Muhammad (peace and blessings be upon him) and his Companions can give us guidance and inspiration, but when questions arise on how to deal with certain situations, Muslims should turn to someone educated in Islamic fiqh (jurisprudence) for answers.
+The lives of the Prophet Muhammad (peace be upon him) and his Companions can give us guidance and inspiration, but when questions arise on how to deal with certain situations, Muslims should turn to someone educated in Islamic fiqh (jurisprudence) for answers.
 There are many books written that discuss the basics of an Islamic society.